IonBoleac/TorcheServe/README.md

 If you want to use docker or k8s you must install docker and k8s first.
 To do so, it's recommended to follow this [link](https://github.com/alessandrogilli/lab-k8s) to install k8s and this [link](https://www.docker.com/products/docker-desktop/) to install docker on window.
 In this repo there are a [guide step-by-step](kubernetes/README) how to deploy torchserve on kubernetes cluster.

 ## 1) Installation
+If your intention is to use TorchServe platform on localhost, you should follow this section.
+If you want to use docker or k8s you should follow the next section.
+### 1.1) Install on localhost using pip
 1. Clone the official repository of torchserve
 ```bash
 git clone git@github.com:pytorch/serve.git